NIB-SI/multiOmics-integration/README.md

 ## The beginning of the analysis:
 - Data is expected to be arranged within data management framework, with complete and descriptive metadata files, including _Phenodata_ file.
-- +Omics files are expected to be preprocessed (see suggestions in Step 2).
+- 'Omics files are expected to be preprocessed (see suggestions in Step 2).
 - Minimal input files can be found within './input' directory.
 - For Step 3: Statistical analysis of individual omics data layers run XX script.
 - For Step 4: Correlation based network inference within/between each omics level run script YY.